Text LinkText Link

 Our activities

-• Movement building - we are growing a Torres Strait Led climate movement both in the Torres Strait and on mainland Australia through our ailan pawa (island power) program and solidarity actions
+OIOH is growing a Torres Strait-led climate movement across both the Torres Strait and mainland Australia through the ailan pawa (island power) program and strategic solidarity actions, building collective power for climate justice.

-• Advocacy - we are engaging the Federal Government to ensure that our voices are heard and our lived experience influences policy and decision makers.
-Our aim is to secure a significant increase in funding for seawalls and adaptation measures in the Federal budget.
+OIOH directly engages the Federal Government to ensure that Torres Strait Islander voices and lived experiences shape climate policy.
+Their aim is to secure a significant increase in federal budget funding for critical seawalls and adaptation infrastructure.

 Text LinkText Link